wgsl-analyzer/wgsl-analyzer/docs/book/src/other_editors.md

 With extension packages like [LSP UI](https://github.com/emacs-lsp/lsp-mode) it offers a lot of visual eyecandy.
 Further it integrates well with [DAP mode](https://github.com/emacs-lsp/dap-mode) for support of the Debug Adapter Protocol.

-You can install LSP-mode via `M-x package-install` and then run it via the `M-x lsp` command or load it automatically in WGSL buffers with
+You can install LSP-mode via `M-x package-install` and then run it via the `M-x lsp` command or load it automatically in WGSL/WESL buffers with

 ```emacs-lisp
 (add-hook 'wgsl-mode-hook 'lsp-deferred)